 THEY HAVE BEEN UPGRADED TO UNIT 3291.

 DURING THIS CONVERSATION.

-“Well, I have been over ruled, Greg.
-You get a wall department instead of a floor booth this time.”
-Kyle filled out several sheets, signed them and stamped then.
+“Well, Mr. Von Gillansforth, I have been overruled.
+You get a wall store instead of a floor booth this time.”
+Kyle filled out several sheets, signed them and stamped them.
 “Sign these.”

 “That doesn’t make me feel any better.
-This isn’t going to be safe is it?”
+Is this even remotely safe?”

 THERE ARE MANY UNKNOWNS.
 THESE VOLCANOES WILL BE FUN.